fikumikudev/nano-private-network-docker/README.md

+Simulate P2P Nano network with Docker

 USAGE:

+To create a new network with 1 origin and 10 work nodes:

 docker-compose up --scale node=10

-or with custom node image:
+or with custom node image tag:

 NODE_IMAGE=custom-node docker-compose up --scale node=10